Anatomy and Histology

 Requirements for a major

-For a major in Anatomy and Histology, the minimum requirement is 24 credit points from any ANAT, HSTO, EMHU or NEUR Senior units of study.
+For a major in Anatomy and Histology, the minimum requirement is 24 credit points from any ANAT, HSTO, EMHU and select NEUR senior units of study.
+For a major in Anatomy and Histology (Advanced), the minimum requirement is 24 credit points from any Advanced units in ANAT, HSTO, EMHU or select NEUR senior units of study.

 Taking an Honours degree provides the opportunity for students to do research on a project supervised by a member of staff.
 Assessment is based on a thesis summarising the results of the year's research, along with additional studies.
-To qualify for admission to Honours year, the student must obtain an appropriate standard in Senior Anatomy or Histology or Neuroscience.
+To qualify for admission to an Honours year, the student must obtain an appropriate standard in either senior level Anatomy, Histology or Neuroscience.

 T +61 2 9351 5170